carekit-apple/IBM-HyperProtectMBaaS/README.md

+# IBM Hyper Protect MBaaS

+The IBM Hyper Protect Mobile-Backend-as-a-Service (MBaaS) is a mediator between the [IBM Hyper Protect SDK for CareKit](https://github.com/carekit-apple/IBM-HyperProtectSDK) and IBM Hyper Protect DBaaS.
+It must run on IBM Hyper Protect Virtual Servers to prevent this from becoming the weak link in your topology.

+_Note, this is a pre-1.0 release and is still in alpha_

+### Roadmap

+- [ ] Logging with log4js
+- [ ] OAuth2 support with JWT
+- [ ] Bi-directional Synchronization of other high level entities (Contact, CarePlan, Patient)
+- [ ] Comprehensive integration tests
+- [ ] Comprehensive system tests
+- [ ] OpenAPI Specification template
+- [ ] IBM Cloud Starter Kit support
+- [ ] Travis Build Support

 ## Instructions to build and run

+> WORK IN PROGRESS

 - Ensure you have a MongoDB instance either on [IBM Cloud via Hyper Protect DBaaS](https://www.ibm.com/cloud/hyper-protect-dbaas) or locally (steps below).
 - `npm install` to install dependencies